The Power of Emotional Intelligence: Understanding and Managing Emotions

 Soft Skills Trainer

 Emotional Intelligence (EI) is the ability to recognize and understand emotions in oneself and other, and to use this awareness to guide the thought and behaviour.
-It is a vital component of personal and professional success, and has been linked to numerous benefits, including better relationships,improved communication, and increased resilience.emotional intelligence
+It is a vital component of personal and professional success, and has been linked to numerous benefits, including better relationships,improved communication, and increased resilience.Power of Emotional Intelligence

 What is Emotional Intelligence?